 - The 6-step ERP migration roadmap

-Without further delays, let's get started!
+Without further delay, let's get started!

-What is ERP data transition?
+What is ERP data migration?

-Many businesses consider ERP transition when their current system becomes outdated, or they want to move from an on-premise ERP to a cloud-based solution.
+Many businesses consider ERP when their current system becomes outdated, or they want to move from an on-premise ERP to a cloud-based solution.
 The goal is to adopt an ERP system that better meets the business’s current and future needs.

 Benefits of ERP migration